Julia-Maliutsina/Tasks/README.md

 <h4>Fields change</h4>

 2. Write a function to copy text that was entered in one of the fields to another one <a href="https://codepen.io/yuliya-maliutsina/pen/KKqEmXj">Link to codepen</a>

+<h3>Task 4</h3>

+<h4>Delay with promise</h4>

+1. Create a function to write "Hi" in console <a href="https://codepen.io/yuliya-maliutsina/pen/OJgqmGq">Link to codepen</a>

+<h4>Cycle with promise</h4>

+2. Create a function to write "D0", ..., "D9" in console in order <a href="https://codepen.io/yuliya-maliutsina/pen/PojLmML">Link to codepen</a>

+<h4>Promise error</h4>

+3. Create a Promise to write console.log or console.error depending on random loadtime <a href="https://codepen.io/yuliya-maliutsina/pen/powYwog">Link to codepen</a>